 - Flows from wetlands and riparian habitats;

-- Non-storm discharges that are specifically listed in the TPDES Multi Sector General Permit (MSGP) or the TPDES Construction General Permit (CGP); and
+- Non-stormwater discharges that are specifically listed in the TPDES Multi Sector General Permit (MSGP) TXR050000 or the TPDES Construction General Permit (CGP) TXR150000;

-- Other similar occasional incidental non-storm water discharges, unless the TCEQ develops permits or regulations addressing these discharges.
+- Other similar occasional incidental non-stormwater discharges such as spray park water, unless the TCEQ develops permits or regulations addressing these discharges.